-Breaking-up is hard to do—and with your hairstylist is no exception.
+Breaking up is hard to do—and with your hairstylist is no exception.
 There’s a likely chance you’ve been with this person for a long time, and they’ve followed not only your hair’s ups and downs, but your personal life’s highs and lows, too.
-So, just how to break-up with your hairstylist is a daunting thought.
+So, just how do you break up with your hairstylist?

-Mane Addicts: What are some of the biggest reasons clients are known to part ways with their hairstylist?
+Mane Addicts: What are some of the biggest reasons clients are known to part ways with their hairstylists?

-Graham Nation: Some of the biggest reasons I’ve seen for a client to leave their stylist is the stylist quit giving the great service they started with.
+Graham Nation: Some of the biggest reasons I’ve seen for a client to break up with their hairstylist is the stylist quit giving the great service they started with.
 As a stylist, consistency is key.
 Also, if the stylist isn’t keeping up with education and learning new trends to keep their client happy, the client might want to move on.

-GN: Honesty is always the move.
-It might seem harsh or mean, but being upfront will always be the route you wanna take, and it will help keep mutual respect and a friendship in the long run.
+GN: Honesty is always the move when it comes to breaking up with your hairstylist.
+It might seem harsh or mean, but being upfront will always be the route you want to take, and it will help keep mutual respect and a friendship in the long run.

 MA: How have you dealt with clients parting ways with you?
 Are you able to brush it off easily or does it hurt no matter what?

 GN: It’s just like anything, you never forget your first.
 So that one might stick with you a little longer.
 A client leaving is never a good thing and might make you feel some type of way for a moment, but try and look at it professionally and know at that point, it just wasn’t the right fit for both of you.
 Be happy for them and move on.

 MA: Have you tried convincing clients to stay with you, or do accept their decision off the bat?

 GN: I’ve never tried to convince a client to stay.
 The moment they talk to you, just know the client has been thinking about this for a while now.
 I would accept their decision and move on happily.
 I was once told when I was assisting, that you will never have a client forever.
 You might have them for years and years, but at some point, they’ll leave or you’ll leave and I find peace in that.